kernelkit/infix/doc/developers-guide.md

     cd x-artifact-a1b2c3d4-x86_64
     make run

+> [!NOTE]
-> **Note:** CI artifacts are built from a merge commit of the source
+> CI artifacts are built from a merge commit of the source and target
-> and target branches.
-Therefore, the version in the Infix banner
+> branches.
+Therefore, the version in the Infix banner will not match
-> will not match the SHA of the commit you have checked out.
+> the SHA of the commit you have checked out.

 Contributing
 ------------